 This course explores the existence of a world-wide political system and what that system means to people.
 It looks at agencies and personalities of foreign policy and attempts at international organizations, such as the United Nations.

-POS 130 State and Local Politics 3 cr, 3 lec H, WI
+POS 130 State and Local Politics/ GE

 General survey of city, county, and state governments; structures, services, and problems.
 This class meets state constitution requirements for teacher certification in Arizona.